 I never knew how much I loved sleep until I had kids.
-Nights filled with 8 hours of uninterrupted sleep feels like a fantasy.
-And I definitely didn’t cherish the days before kids where I slept in past 6:30 AM.
+Now with three littles, a night of 8 hours of uninterrupted sleep seemed like a fantasy.
+Why didn’t I cherish those days before kids when I actually slept past 6:30 AM?

-When our first baby was born, everyone told me “nap while the baby naps.”
+When our first baby was born, everyone told me to nap while the baby naps.
 Yes, this sounds like a great idea, in theory.
 The only problem was I couldn’t sleep when my baby was sleeping!
-It was “my time” and my mind wouldn’t turn off long enough to actually sleep.
+It was “my time,” and my mind wouldn’t turn off long enough to sleep.

-As time went on the exhaustion caught up with me thought.
-I was tired and many days felt like I couldn’t make it one more second without more coffee!
+As time went on, the exhaustion caught up with me.
+I was tired, and many days felt like I couldn’t make it one more second without more coffee!

 The struggle is real when we get a quiet moment.
 Do we go to bed early, finish the housework or spend time doing the things we want to do!?

-If you’ve struggled with this and find ourself saying “I need more sleep” Keep reading!
+If you’ve struggled with this and find yourself saying, “I need more sleep,” Keep reading!

 No Longer Feeling Tired